Privacy Policy

 d.
 Pseudonymisation and encryption of data.
 Please see Intec’s encryption guidance document.

-e.
-Methods of disposal.
-Paper documents should be shredded.
-Digital storage devices should be physically destroyed when they are no longer required by HR.
+storage devices should be physically destroyed when they are no longer required

-f.
-Equipment.
-Staff must ensure that individual monitors do not show confidential information to passers-by and that they log off from their PC when it is left unattended.
-Password protection should be used for all mobile devices.
+that they log off from their PC when it is left unattended.
+Password protection should be used for all

-Should data protection
+Should data

-13. Data Protection Officer (DPO)
+14. Data Protection Officer (DPO)

 Organisations that process a significant amount of personal